sun-exploit/CodeRoom/draft/README.md

 ```

 Typically, customized read_ahead settings are used on Ceph clients that use RBD.
 You should change read_ahead for all the RBDs mapped to this host; also make sure to use the correct device path name.

+Notes:

+This short demo shows how to use a 0.96 inch OLED from Balance world Inc. This Yellow and Blue unit is on the I2C Serial buss and works with Arduino UNO, or Mega boards.
+Shown are voltage measurements and a performance test using a small bar graph.